 Our Divorce Professionals

-Collaborative Online Practice Divorce offers you a broad choice of highly qualified attorneys, licensed mental health professionals and financial specialists together to address family issues respectfully, without court battles.
+Collaborative Online Practice Divorce offers you a broad choice of highly qualified attorneys, licensed mental health professionals, financial specialists, mortgage brokers and realtors who together address family issues respectfully, without court battles.
 We honor human dignity and celebrate diversity.
 While clients select their teams, all professionals are independent practitioners.

 Note: Increased interpersonal conflict, ineffective communication and emotional reactivity will increase your divorce costs regardless of the divorce process you choose.

 Speak to one of our financial neutrals to consult regarding your budget for a Collaborative Divorce.
-If a Collaborative Divorce isn’t viable, a Team Mediation may be more cost-effective for you.
+If a Collaborative Divorce isn’t viable, a Mediation, Co-Mediation or Team Mediation may be more cost-effective for you.